 Program Director: Louise Millis MS, MLS(ASCP)CM

 University of Wisconsin - LaCrosse

 La Crosse, WI 54601

 Program Director: Michael A. Lazzari, DHEd, MS, MLS(ASCP)CM

 Houghton, MI 49931

 Program Director: Claire Danielson, MS, MLS(ASCP)CM

 - What are the options for start dates for the HHS MLS program?

-Beginning in Fall, 2021, students will be able to choose to start the program either during the last week of August or the second week of January.
-Students who start in August will graduate during the last week of May and those who start in January graduate from the program the second week of October.
+Prospective interns can indicate a preference to start the program either during the last week of August or the second week of January each year.
+Interns entering the program in August will graduate in late May and those entering the program in January will graduate in early October.

 - How many MLS students are accepted at each of the program start dates?